 In winter, skiers venture north for untouched terrain and some of the world's best snow conditions.
 Shames Mountain near Terrace, Hudson Bay Mountain near Smithers, and Powder King Mountain Resort east of Mackenzie offer lift-serviced verticals, while the region's three mountain ranges boast some of the largest heli-and-cat-skiing areas found anywhere.

-For tailor made holidays to Canada contact the experts at Bon Voyage
+For tailor-made holidays to Canada please contact the Canada Experts at Bon Voyage at (0800) 316 3012.